Cybersecurity Practices for Secure Infrastructure

 How is it used: The purpose of this is to educate and test the ability of end-users to recognize threats.
 The success of the training can be determined by sending emails to end-users to see if the users identify the threat and respond accordingly.

-Remote Desktop Protocol and hardening is the process of making a system or network more secure by reducing its vulnerability to attack.
+Hardening is the process of making a system or network more secure by reducing its vulnerability to attack.
 Hardening can include installing security patches, configuring firewalls, and disabling unnecessary services.

 What is it: The act of locking down applications, systems, or network ports that are not being used and are, if left open, potential entry points for attackers